pomme-clic/s-money-documentation/docs/docs/payment/sdd.md

 More information regarding this endpoint in the [API reference.](/api/SDD)

-To create a Mandate you hace the nto activate :
+To create a Mandate you have in a second step to make it being signed and activate :

 <Endpoint apiUrl="/v1.1/Transfers.Bib" path="/api/v1.1/users/{appuserId}/mandates" method="post"/>